libpixel/libpixel-uploader/README.md

 A client-side JavaScript library that makes uploading images to S3 easier than any alternative.

-By having a [LibPixel](http://libpixel.com) account, we'll handle all the S3 request signing and server-side redirects.
-You won't even need to add a blank page to your website just to support older browser.
+[LibPixel](http://libpixel.com) will handle all the complexity of S3 request signing and server-side redirects.
+You won't even need to add a blank page to your website just to support older browsers.
 All that has been done for you.
 In fact you won't need to touch your server-side code at all.

-It supports pretty much every browser starting with IE 8, weighs only 2.7KB (minified + gzipped), and has no dependencies.
+It supports pretty much every browser starting with IE 8, it weighs only 2.7KB (minified + gzipped), and has no dependencies.

 ## Getting started